Medically reviewed by Drugs.com. Last updated on Mar 28, 2020.

 Blepharitis rarely disappears completely.
 Even with successful treatment, the condition frequently is chronic and requires daily attention with eyelid scrubs.
 If you don't respond to treatment, or if you've also lost eyelashes or only one eye is affected, the condition could be caused by a localized eyelid cancer.

 Lifestyle and home remedies

-Self-care measures such as the following may be the only treatment necessary for most cases of blepharitis.
+Self-care measures might be the only treatment needed for most cases of blepharitis.

 Clean your eyes daily

 If you have blepharitis, follow this self-care remedy two to four times a day during flare-ups and once or twice a day after the condition is under control:

 - Apply a warm compress over your closed eye for a few minutes to loosen the crusty deposits on your eyelids.